How does suffering shape (or not shape) our view and experience of God?

 But rarely in the sense we think it will.

-What suffering does is birth compassion and flexibility we wouldn’t have obtained otherwise.
+What suffering does is birth compassion and flexibility we wouldn’t easily have, otherwise.

 Without profound individual transformation, helping others isn’t relevant.